Post-acute-withdrawal syndrome: Signs and symptoms

 Symptoms can sometimes come and go with wave-like re-occurrences or fluctuations in severity of symptoms.
-Common symptoms include impaired cognition, irritability, depressed mood, and anxiety; all of which may reach severe levels which can lead to relapse.
+Common symptoms include impaired cognition, irritability, depressed mood, and anxiety, and can lead to relapse.

-The protracted withdrawal syndrome from benzodiazepines, opioids, alcohol and other addictive substances can produce symptoms identical to generalized anxiety disorder as well as panic disorder.
-Due to the sometimes prolonged nature and severity of benzodiazepine, opioid and alcohol withdrawal, abrupt cessation is not advised.
+PAWS as a result of benzodiazepines, opioids, and alcohol in particular can produce symptoms identical to generalized anxiety disorder as well as panic disorder.
+Due to the sometimes prolonged nature and severity these withdrawals, abrupt sobriety from these substances is not advised.